-For several seasons I wanted to make a real time northern lights video, but due to the lack of adequate equipment, I did not get a chance to do it.
+For several seasons I had wanted to make real time northern lights videos.
+Due to the lack of adequate equipment, I did not get a chance to do it.
 In March 2019, just before my last trip of that winter season, I acquired a Sony A7s mirrorless camera, which is famous for its clean very high ISO capabilities.
-Time to shoot my first real time aurora video!
+Time to shoot real time aurora videos!

 Real time aurora video gear

 You can make it as expensive as you want, but it really does not have to be this way.
-Before my trip, I bought a second hand Sony A7s mirrorless camera, a camera that first came out on the market at the beginning of 2014, so 5 entire years earlier.
+I bought a second hand Sony A7s mirrorless camera, a camera that first came out on the market at the beginning of 2014, so 5 whole years before I got it.
 The more recent Sony A7S II would cost significantly more for the exact same sensor and thus similar image quality.
 It does though have the ability to record the footage in 4K, as well as a stabilised image sensor.

 I also needed an adapter to use my Canon mount Sigma 20mm f/1.4 lens, and I was ready to go shoot my first real time aurora video!